 Policy into practice

-This policy applies to all areas of our work and especially in the following:
+This policy applies to all areas of our work including:

 Homes and services

-We monitor the effectiveness of our housing policies, procedures and systems to ensure fairness in the provision of homes and services.
-If you have a special need, for example, if you require disabled access, we will do our best to provide a home that is adapted to your needs.
+We are fair in the provision of homes and services.
+We will do our best to provide a home that is adapted to your needs.

-Magna Housing will not tolerate any form of harassment of or by staff, contractors, tenants or anyone else we work with.
-You should let us know if you feel you have suffered any form of harassment, whether it is racial harassment or any other form of harassment.
+We don’t tolerate any form of harassment of or by colleagues, contractors, customers or anyone else we work with.
+Let us know if you feel you have suffered any form of harassment, whether it is racial, disability related or in any other form.

 Magna has hate crime and harassment policies for dealing with acts of hate crime and a domestic abuse policy for dealing with acts of domestic abuse and violence.

-If English is not your first language and causes difficulty in understanding, we will provide translation of documents and publications to help you access essential services.
+If English is not your first language we will provide translation of documents and publications to help you access services.

-We practice our moral and legal obligations to promote fairness when awarding contracts to consultants, contractors, suppliers and others.
-We decide who to appoint based on the contractors’ ability to carry out work to required standards, timescales and budgets rather than any other factors.
+We promote fairness when awarding contracts to consultants, contractors, suppliers and others.
+We appoint based on ability to carry out work to required standards, timescales and budgets and no other factors.

 Monitoring and evaluation

-We regularly monitor the effectiveness of this policy by assessing all our key policies and procedures against the requirements of the law and statutory codes of practice.
-Information collected is fully assessed to identify changes required in our practice.
+We monitor how well this policy is working by regularly reviewing all our key policies and procedures against any changes to our legal requirements and statutory codes of practice.

 Breach of policy

 We will deal very seriously with anyone who deliberately discriminates against you.
-This includes possible dismissal of employees and termination of contracts.
+This includes possible dismissal of colleagues and termination of contracts.
 You should let us know if you feel you have been treated unfairly or discriminated against in any way.